Public Health

 The project provided a direct award to the Rhode Island Health Center Association to distribute grants to eight federally qualified health centers intended to restore and support community health center employment through worker retention incentives.

-The Rhode Island Department of Health provided a grant to Open Door Health to acquire land to expand its physical capacity and therefore the number of people it serves.
+The State provided a grant to Open Door Health to acquire land to expand its physical capacity and therefore the number of people it serves.